Shadow zone: Seismic wave properties

 The main observational constraint on identifying liquid layers and/or structures within the earth come from seismology.
 When an earthquake occurs, seismic waves radiate out spherically from the earthquake's hypocenter.
 Two types of body waves travel through the Earth: primary seismic waves (P waves) and secondary seismic waves (S waves).
-P waves travel with motion in the same direction as the wave propagates and S-waves travel with motion perpendicular to the wave propagation (transverse).
+P waves travel with motion in the same direction as the wave propagates and S waves travel with motion perpendicular to the wave propagation (transverse).

 The P waves are refracted by the liquid outer core of the Earth and are not detected between 104° and 140° (between approximately 11,570 and 15,570 km or 7,190 and 9,670 mi) from the hypocenter.
 This is due to Snell's law, where a seismic wave encounters a boundary and either refracts or reflects.
 In this case, the P waves refract due to density differences and greatly reduce in velocity.
 This is considered the P wave shadow zone.

 The S waves cannot pass through the liquid outer core and are not detected more than 104° (approximately 11,570 km or 7,190 mi) from the epicenter.
 This is considered the S wave shadow zone.
 However, P waves that travel refract through the outer core and refract to another P wave (PKP wave) on leaving the outer core can be detected within the shadow zone.
 Additionally, S waves that refract to P waves on entering the outer core and then refract to an S wave on leaving the outer core can also be detected in the shadow zone (SKS waves).

 The reason for this is P wave and S wave velocities are governed by different properties in the material which they travel through and the different mathematical relationships they share in each case.
-The three properties are: The three properties are: incompressibility ($k$), density ($p$) and rigidity ($u$).
+The three properties are: incompressibility ($k$), density ($p$) and rigidity ($u$).

 P wave velocity is equal to:

 S wave velocity is equal to:

 S wave velocity is entirely dependent on the rigidity of the material it travels through.
-Liquids have zero rigidity, making the S-wave velocity zero when traveling through a liquid.
+Liquids have zero rigidity, making the S wave velocity zero when traveling through a liquid.
 Overall, S waves are shear waves, and shear stress is a type of deformation that cannot occur in a liquid.
 Conversely, P waves are compressional waves and are only partially dependent on rigidity.
 P waves still maintain some velocity (can be greatly reduced) when traveling through a liquid.